microsoft/moaw/workshops/serverless-overview/workshop.md

 ```

-Now that we have a skeleton for our `AudioUpload` function in the `AudioUpload.cs` file, you will need to update it to meet the following goals:
+Now that you have a skeleton for our `AudioUpload` function in the `AudioUpload.cs` file, you will need to update it to meet the following goals:
 - It should read the uploaded file from the body of the POST request
 - It should store the file as a blob inside the blob Storage Account
 - It should respond to user with a status code 200